MENU

 Posted in Gun Crimes on December 13, 2018

 Arizona gun laws are much less stringent than in most other states in the country.
-State law allows anyone over 18 to open carry, and anyone over 21 can conceal a weapon without a permit.
-Despite the permissiveness of AZ’s gun law, the constant conversation around gun safety means that law also evolves.
-If you… read more
+State law allows anyone over 18 to open carry, and anyone over 21 can conceal a weapon without a permit…. read more

 What is Considered Indecent Exposure in Arizona?